Religious Education (RE)

 Within each session, children develop their understanding of the learning objective sat within a sequence of lessons.
 Typically, this follows a structure of:

-• Everybody reads: short piece of reading based around the theme for the lesson designed to broaden understanding and ensure that reading skills are applied to all contexts.
+- Reading: short pieces of reading based around the theme for the lesson designed to broaden understanding and ensure that reading skills are applied to all contexts.

 Impact